NCAR/VAPOR/docs/data/netCDF/cfCompliance.rst

 Vapor requires variables that describe the physical coordinates of netCDF data.

-If your data is on a rectilinear grid, these variables should be 1D arrays that specifiy monotonically increasing grid points along an axis.
+If your data is on a rectilinear grid, these variables should be 1D arrays that specify monotonically increasing grid points along an axis.
 These variables are referred to as ``coordinate variables`` if their names match the dimension they refer to.

 .. figure:: /_images/rectilinearCompliant.png
     :align: center